BridgeBio to Acquire All Outstanding Shares of Eidos it Does Not Already Own

 CONFERENCE CALL AND WEBCAST

 BridgeBio and Eidos will discuss this transaction today on a conference call and webcast today at 8 a.m., ET.
 Institutional investors and analysts are invited to participate in the call by dialing (800) 379-2666, or (409) 937-8964 for international calls using conference ID: 7359337.
 Other interested parties, including individual investors, members of the media and employees of BridgeBio and Eidos, are encouraged to participate via webcast.
 The webcast may be accessed here https://edge.media-server.com/mmc/p/856misya.

 About BridgeBio Pharma

-BridgeBio is a team of experienced drug discoverers, developers and innovators working to create life-altering medicines that target well-characterized genetic diseases at their source.
+BridgeBio Pharma is a team of experienced drug discoverers, developers and innovators working to create life-altering medicines that target well-characterized genetic diseases at their source.
 BridgeBio was founded in 2015 to identify and advance transformative medicines to treat patients who suffer from Mendelian diseases, which are diseases that arise from defects in a single gene, and cancers with clear genetic drivers.
-BridgeBio’s pipeline of over 15 development programs includes product candidates ranging from early discovery to late-stage development.
-For more information, please visit www.bridgebio.com.
+BridgeBio’s pipeline of over 20 development programs includes product candidates ranging from early discovery to late-stage development.
+For more information visit www.bridgebio.com.

 About Eidos Therapeutics

-Eidos is a BridgeBio Pharma subsidiary focused on addressing the large and growing unmet need caused by transthyretin (TTR) amyloidosis (ATTR).
-Eidos is developing AG10, a potentially disease-modifying therapy for the treatment of ATTR.
-For more information, please visit www.eidostx.com.
+Eidos Therapeutics is a clinical stage biopharmaceutical company focused on addressing the large and growing unmet need in diseases caused by transthyretin (TTR) amyloidosis (ATTR).
+Eidos is developing acoramidis, a potentially disease-modifying therapy for the treatment of ATTR.
+For more information, visit www.eidostx.com.